Thomas Huber (artist): Biography

 From 1977 to 1978 Huber studied at the Kunstgewerbeschule Basel with Franz Fedier, in 1979 at the Royal College of Art, London, and from 1980 to 1983 at the Kunstakademie Düsseldorf (as a master student of Fritz Schwegler).
 From 1992 to 1999 he was professor at the Hochschule für Bildende Künste Braunschweig and in 1992 interim director of the Centraal Museum, Utrecht.
 Together with Bogomir Ecker, he initiated and realised the "Künstlermuseum" in 2001, the reconfiguration of the Museum Kunstpalast's collection in Düsseldorf.
 Between 2000 and 2002 Huber was chairman of the Deutscher Künstlerbund (German Artists Association).
+He has received numerous awards, including the Meret Oppenheim Prize in 2013, the Zurich Arts Society Prize, and the Preis für Junge Schweizer Kunst der Zürcher Kunstgesellschaft (in 1993).

 Work

 Thomas Huber is an artist who fuses image and text and lectures on his pictures.
 He realises his conception of the image in various mediums: paintings, aquarelle, drawings, objects, graphic arts, art within architecture, artist lectures, and artists books.
 For instance, his painting Rede in der Schule ("Lecture in the School") depicts the main auditorium in the Kunstakademie Düsseldorf.

 Rather than showing realities in his work, Huber, like an architect, interweaves the picture space with design structures and allows motifs such as diamonds and squares to become a determining element of the work.
 Accompanying philosophical and poetic texts demonstrate that the picture space is seen as "a meaning space and the picture depth as profundity".

 The artist says about his work: "My pictures show spaces.
-You can see them but you can’t get to them; it is as if they are sealed behind clear glass.
+You can see them but you can't get to them; it is as if they are sealed behind clear glass.
 The picture is a promise that cannot be honoured, it is a wistful, sad thing."

+Thomas Huber's painting reveals an ironic and imaginary world.
+His work stages a complex process of symbolisation that resorts to sophisticated techniques of representation: systematic mise en abîme, co-presence of different temporalities or apparently contradictory elements, in illusionist spaces, between classical and utopian architecture.
+His work fundamentally questions the possibility of representation.